- 1986: paper at conference in Montpellier organised by the Groupe Interdisciplinaire du Théâtre Antique (Le voile et le silence dans Alceste).

 - 2015: lecture at conference in King’s College, London, on Locating the daimonic: daimones, spaces and places in the Greek World (Where were the Greek gods?)

-In addition to the above, Richard has lectured on one or more occasions at numerous British universities, including Aberystwyth, Cambridge, Cardiff, Edinburgh, Exeter, Glasgow, Lampeter, London, Newcastle, Nottingham (including Classical Association annual conference), Oxford, Reading, St Andrews and Swansea; also at two conferences at Gregynog.
+In addition to the above, Richard has lectured on one or more occasions at numerous British universities, including Aberystwyth, Cambridge, Cardiff, Edinburgh, Exeter, Glasgow, Lampeter, London, Newcastle, Nottingham, Oxford, Reading, St Andrews and Swansea, as well as giving papers at several annual Classical Association conferences, and at two conferences at Gregynog.
 In Bristol, he has given many talks to the Bristol Classical Association, Bristol Association of Classical Teachers, and Bristol Anglo-Hellenic Society.
 In 1995 he gave a pre-performance talk to the audience of Oedipus the King, played by the Actors of Dionysus (QEH, Bristol) (Oedipus the King, or: thinking the unthinkable).
 He has given many talks to British school students, for example in Birmingham, Guildford, London (often), Monmouth (several times), Northampton, Southampton, as well as to school students from Bristol and the south west region.
 For 12 years he was a judge in the Bristol schools reading competition.
 In 2010 he gave a plenary lecture at Bryanston Greek Summer School (Nobody in the Odyssey).

 - 2007: respondent at panel on Verse and Stone, annual meeting of Archaeological Institute of America, San Diego.